aleksiaksu/debsetup/README.md

 - Debian 12 or newer.
 - SDDM and lightweight XFCE4 desktop.
-- Small tweaks for polkit and.profile.
+- Small tweaks for polkit and .profile.
 - Preferences for apt.

 # Automated script (WIP)